Financing Study Abroad

 Dropping below full-time status or completely withdrawing from your semester abroad program could have an adverse effect on your financial aid package.
 Therefore, if your enrollment status changes, notify the CIP and Hawk Central immediately.

-For more information visit Hawk Central.
+For more information visit Hawk Central in Barbelin 121.
 Hawk Central is Saint Joseph's student-focused service center where information and counselors are available to meet with students and families to analyze and assess needs related to student academic records, financial aid, and billing.

 - NAFSA Guide to Financial Aid for Study Abroad